4 Important Steps To Landing Your Dream Internship

 As a career-driven college student myself, I’m always on the lookout for ways to get my foot in the door at companies I’m looking to land an internship with or eventually work at.
 But how exactly do you get from point A to “You’re hired”?
 And what are the first steps to even landing an interview in the first place?
 I asked a few members of the College Fashionista community the first steps they took to land their dream job or dream internship.

-Reach Out To Acquaintances Who Work In The Field You Want To Pursue
+Reach Out To Acquaintances Who Work In Your Desired Field

 Whether it’s a peer, a professor, a class presenter, or just someone you happen to organically cross paths with, knowing one person in the industry you are pursuing can connect you with a whole new network of potential employers and opportunities.
 And sometimes you’ll make the most useful connections when you least expect it.